8 Unforgettable Fashion Week Runway Moments That Still Hold Up

 Chanel: Rocket Launch (2017)

-Two years before his passing, Karl Lagerfeld shot for the stars with a space-themed show that literally launched a rocket (kind of).
-The Autumn Winter ready-to-wear runway used a lot of nifty optical illusions to make it look like a life-size rocket bearing the Chanel logo was being sent to outer space.
+Two years before his passing, Karl Lagerfield shot for the stars with a space-themed show that literally launched a rocket — kind of.
+At the Autumn Winter Ready-To-Wear runway used a lot of nifty optical illusions to make it look like a lifesized rocket bearing the Chanel logo was being sent to outer space.

 Obviously, that would be really dangerous to actually do, but the simulated version was still incredibly impressive inside the Grand Palais in Paris.
 Up, up and away!